 Another option available to you is asynchronous messaging, which is a more scalable alternative.
 Asynchronous lets apps shoot off messages and then return to normal processing.
 This is sometimes referred to as the “fire-and-forget technique.”

 Connecting software-as-a-service (SaaS) cloud implementations to on-site or existing legacy apps is made easier through the usage of cloud-based connectors.
-Additionally, they help out with integration of myriad varieties of APIs that are needed for keeping business applications working the way that they are supposed to work.
+Additionally, they help out with the integration of myriad varieties of APIs that are needed for keeping business applications working the way that they are supposed to work.

 Middleware is available from some vendors (Dell Boomi, IBM CastIron, MuleSoft Inc., etc.) in the form of enterprise services buses.
 An enterprise service bus is capable of managing application, service and condense interface access.
 The process of connecting a legacy application(s) to an SaaS platform is made simpler through the use of an ESB.
 A good ESB will come with network failover abilities and error handling.
 It will also be capable of informing engineering personnel when a function fails and at what point the failure occurred and include in its communications suggestions for repair along with a comprehensive and easily understandable error log.